-The City of Victoria's 2030 Comprehensive Plan identified the following park types: Large Urban Park, Community Park, Neighborhood Park, Mini Park, Sports Complex, and Open Space.
+The City of Victoria's 2030 Comprehensive Plan utilized the following park classifications to describe its system: Large Urban Park, Community Park, Neighborhood Park, Mini Park, Sports Complex, and Open Space.
 Currently, the city does not have any parks that are categorized as Large Urban Park or Sports Complex.
 The 2040 Comprehensive Plan removes the Mini Park classification and converts all Mini Parks to Neighborhood Parks.